cmoncrief/coffeebar/README.md

 # Coffeebar

-Coffeebar is a minimalistic build tool for CoffeeScript that makes compiling, watching and joining your files a breeze.
-Coffeebar is built to be cross-platform from the ground up and can be used either from the command line or via it's public API.
+Coffeebar is a simplified build tool for CoffeeScript that makes compiling, watching and concatenating your files a breeze.
+Coffeebar is built to be cross-platform from the ground up and can be used from the command line or via it's public API.

+### Features

+* Robust file watching
+* Cross-platform
+* Minification
+* Concatenation of multiple source files
+* Shows the actual source line when concatenated files have a compile error

 ## Installation